 Can You Cut Or Bend A Flame Sensor?
 Should You?

 When replacing a flame sensor, you might find that the replacement isn't at the same angle or length as the original.
-You may wonder if it is okay to bend or cut the rod to make it fit.
+You may wonder if bending or cutting the rod is okay to make it fit.
 Luckily, we have done the research for you, and here is what we found.

 Yes, flame sensors can be bent or cut when necessary.
 Use a side-cutter or hacksaw to cut the flame sensor to the correct length.
 Many universal flame sensors come with angle guides and protective sleeves to help you bend them safely.

-The flame sensor generates an electric current to verify that there is a fire burning inside the furnace.
-A current is discharged from the sensor at the same time the gas valve is opened to initiate the combustion process.
+The flame sensor generates an electric current to verify a fire burning inside the furnace.
+A current is discharged from the sensor while the gas valve is opened to initiate combustion.
 This allows the sensor to detect the presence of heat from a flame.
 Keep reading to get detailed information about flame sensors.

 A home Goodman high efficiency furnace with Bradford White Residential gas water heater & an Generalaire humidifier, Can You Cut Or Bend A Flame Sensor?
 Should You?